About

 • The primary convener for each session must be a current 2023 AGU member or a current member of an affiliated society/organization.

-• If you are not a current AGU member but are a member of a co-sponsoring organization or if you are a non-geoscientist, complete this form to request a membership waiver to submit your session proposal.
+• If you are not a current AGU member but are a member of a co-sponsoring organization or if you are a non-geoscientist, you may request a membership waiver to submit your session proposal.

 • Co-conveners are not required to be AGU members.
 However, to fully participate in the planning and scheduling process in August, current 2023 membership is required.